Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Abstract

 \section{Abstract}

-Over the past thirty years, the vehicle routing problem with stochastic demands has emerged as a canonical application of the integer L-shaped method, leading to an extensive body of literature and several methodological refinements.
-Recently, the disaggregated integer L-shaped (DL-shaped) method, which decomposes the recourse function by customer rather than treating it as an aggregate cost, has been proposed and successfully applied under the detour-to-depot recourse policy.
-However, the validity of this new approach and its generalizability to other policies have not been thoroughly investigated.
-In this work, we provide a necessary and sufficient condition for the validity of the DL-shaped method, namely, the superadditivity of the recourse function under concatenation.
-We demonstrate that the optimal restocking policy satisfies this superadditivity property.
-Moreover, we rectify an incorrect argument from the original paper on the DL-shaped method to rigorously establish its validity under the detour-to-depot policy.
-We then develop a DL-shaped algorithm tailored to the optimal restocking policy.
-Our algorithm exploits new dynamic programming-based lower bounds on the optimal restocking recourse function.
-We also introduce new valid inequalities that generalize the original DL-shaped cuts and speed up computations by an order of magnitude.
-Computational experiments show that our DL-shaped algorithm significantly outperforms the state-of-the-art integer L-shaped algorithm from the literature.
-We solve several open instances to optimality, including 14 single-vehicle instances, which constitute the most challenging variant of the problem.
+Over the past thirty years, the vehicle routing problem with stochastic demands (VRPSD) has emerged as a canonical application of the integer L-shaped method.
+Recently, the disaggregated integer L-shaped (DL-shaped) method, which decomposes the recourse function by customer rather than treating it as an aggregate cost, has been proposed for the VRPSD under the classical detour-to-depot policy.
+However, its generalizability to other recourse policies has not been investigated.
+In this work, we identify the property that characterizes the validity of the DL-shaped reformulation: the superadditivity of the recourse function under path concatenation.
+We show that superadditivity holds under the optimal restocking policy, and rectify an incorrect argument from the original paper on the DL-shaped method, rigorously establishing its validity under the detour-to-depot policy.
+We then introduce a new family of valid inequalities, the edge-set cuts, which generalize the original DL-shaped cuts and are analytically shown to provide structural advantages over existing inequalities.
+Building on these results, we develop a DL-shaped algorithm for the VRPSD with optimal restocking.
+Our algorithm outperforms existing methods in the high customer-to-vehicle ratio regime and solves 14 open single-route instances.
+We further derive asymptotic bounds on the optimal value of the VRPSD in a Euclidean setting with i.i.d.\ customers.
+This analysis reveals an asymptotic equivalence between the VRPSD and the split-delivery vehicle routing problem.
+It also yields tight bounds on the cost of requiring the total expected demand on each route not to exceed the vehicle capacity, resolving an open question in our asymptotic setting.

 \textit{Keywords: } Vehicle routing problem, Stochastic demands, Optimal restocking, Integer L-shaped method, Superadditivity